-Referrals are made by teachers or parents to a Student Assistance Team.
-The Student Assistance Team problem solves and recommends general education interventions prior to recommending formal evaluations.
+Referrals are made by teachers or parents to a Mutli-Tiered Systems of Support (MTSS) Team.
+The MTSS Team problem solves and recommends general education interventions prior to recommending formal evaluations.
 A plan is developed and if a child does not respond adequately to the general education instruction and interventions, a multidisciplinary team evaluation may be conducted.
+All of the District's obligations under the law for evaluations will be met in all of the District's schools regardless of a pandemic or other similar circumstances, absent a waiver.